aniketkeshri12/Matrix-Manifold-Deciphering-Matrix-Puzzles-with-CUDA-Acceleration-/README.md

 # Matrix-Manifold-Deciphering-Matrix-Puzzles-with-CUDA-Acceleration-
+Description:
+* Spearheaded a GPU Programming project focused on unraveling matrix mysteries, drawing inspiration from Professor Oak's enigmatic quest in Pokemon research.
-Utilized CUDA technology to orchestrate parallelized computation of intricate matrix operations, including the Hadamard Product and crafting Weight Matrices.
-Implemented optimized algorithms for GPU-accelerated matrix manipulation, harnessing the parallel processing power of CUDA cores to expedite computation.
+* Utilized CUDA technology to orchestrate parallelized computation of intricate matrix operations, including the Hadamard Product and crafting Weight Matrices.
+* Implemented optimized algorithms for GPU-accelerated matrix manipulation, harnessing the parallel processing power of CUDA cores to expedite computation.
+* Successfully decoded the cryptic instructions embedded in the scroll to unveil the final 2N × 2N matrix, showcasing adeptness in parallel computing and GPU optimization techniques.